dividedby-0/game-nodebreaker/README.md

 ## 🌐 Live demo
 A live version can be found [here](https://sage-snickerdoodle-468d70.netlify.app/).
 NOTE: Netlify puts dormient sites to sleep after a certain period of inactivity, if you get an error on page load wait a few seconds and try reloading the page in the browser.
+The Three.js libraries are hosted locally because they’ve been customized to fit the game’s specific needs.
+They aren’t loaded from a CDN, which can trigger CORS-related issues in some browsers.
+If you encounter a blank screen or errors, try opening the game in a different browser.

 # 🚦 Deploy status
 [![Netlify Status](https://api.netlify.com/api/v1/badges/8fcb2443-d677-478e-b208-0f37ea39f36b/deploy-status)](https://app.netlify.com/sites/sage-snickerdoodle-468d70/deploys)